Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 ::
     killall roboy_plexus

 It might happen that the ssh interface doesn't open the terminal.
 This might occur if the plexus code is broken - to prevent it from autostart.
-In that case connect the board to a PC via USB and comment out the last line of ~/.bashrc that starts Plexus.
+In that case, connect the board to a PC via USB and comment out the last line of ~/.bashrc that starts Plexus.

 Visualize data
 ===============